Kaia Gerber Gets Soaking Wet In String Bikini, Is A Dead Ringer For Mom Cindy Crawford

 Kaia Gerber stunned in a skimpy string bikini for her latest Instagram post on Sunday, and she looked like her supermodel mother, Cindy Crawford, while posing for the camera.

 In the photo, Kaia stands in a swimming pool soaking wet as she gives a seductive stare.
 The model sported a navy blue triangle top with red detailing that showcased her cleavage.
-She paired the top with with some bright red bikini bottoms while flaunting her toned arms, flat tummy, rock-hard abs, and curvy hips.
+She paired the top with bright red bikini bottoms while flaunting her toned arms, flat tummy, rock-hard abs, and curvy hips.

 Kaia’s short, brown hair was damp and pushed back behind her head for the shot.
-However, her natural makeup look was on point.
+However, her natural-makeup look was on point.
 The 18-year-old donned defined eyebrows, long lashes, and a fresh face.
 She sported a bronzed glow, and appeared to compliment her nude lips with pink blush on her cheeks.

 Kaia stood against the side of her infinity pool as some green foliage, a blue sky, white, fluffy clouds, and a gorgeous ocean scene is visible in the background behind her.

-Of course, the model’s over 4.9 million followers couldn’t get enough of the sexy snap, and clicked the like button more than 220,000 times while leaving over 700 comments in the first five hours after it was posted to the platform.
+Of course, the model’s over 4.9 million followers couldn’t get enough of the sexy snap and clicked the like button more than 220,000 times while leaving over 700 comments in the first five hours after it was posted to the platform.
 Many social media users gushed over Kaia’s good looks in the post, while others compared her to her gorgeous lookalike mother.

 “When I was 20 I had a calendar of your mom, love it…now [it’s] your turn to make it.
 Good luck, enjoy life and God [be] on your side,” one of Kaia’s Instagram followers wrote in the comments section of the photo.